Turbulence enhances bird tail aerodynamic performance: Results and discussion

 The effect of tail shape, via the tail aspect ratio, on aerodynamics is primarily concentrated at low spread angles, $\Delta < \SI{50}{\degree}$ (Fig. \ref{fig:spread}.B).
 For a closed tail, $\Delta = \SI{36}{\degree}$, the maximal lift coefficient is about $30\%$ higher than wider spread tails at $\alpha=\SI{45}{\degree}$.
 For higher angles of attack an undesired sudden large drop in lift ($\sim 20\%$) and drag ($\sim 10\%$) occurs (Fig. S2).
-Similar high-angle stall behavior has been reported before for various wings with equivalent low aspect ratios \cite{Eiffel1910, Winter1936} and disappears with porosity \cite{Gayout2024}.
+Similar high-angle stall behavior has been reported before for various wings with equivalent low aspect ratios \cite{Eiffel1910, Winter1936} and disappears with porosity \cite{Gayout2024} and elasticity \cite{Gursul2005}.
 Aerodynamic porosity has been reported for bird feathers \cite{Muller1998, Eder2011}.
 As the tail spreads, the feather overlap reduces, which helps increase porosity effects and may thus explain why the fully closed tail is the only configuration exhibiting abrupt stall behavior.
+Similarly, as the feather overlap reduces, the tail flexibility increases.
+This can further enhance its aerodynamic performance \cite{Kagawa2025}, and may mitigate the effect of aspect ratio variations, as it can be observed for flapping wings \cite{Fu2018}.